 Music Can Help Your Patients Feel Better

-- "Bridge Over Troubled Water," by Simon and Garfunkel.
+• ‘Bridge Over Troubled Water’ by Simon and Garfunkel

-- "Candle in the Wind" by Elton John.
+• ‘Candle in the Wind’ by Elton John

 Music Can Help You Offer Better Customer Service

-According to Pharmacy Times, pharmacy music that is repetitive or annoying can frustrate pharmacy workers, and that leads them to provide less-than-ideal service.
-On the other hand, music that is positive and upbeat, and that comes with a lot of variety, can keep the workplace light and enjoyable.
+According to experts interviewed in an article in Pharmacy Times, pharmacy music that is repetitive or annoying can frustrate pharmacy workers, and that leads them to provide service that is less than ideal.
+On the other hand, music that is positive, upbeat, and varied can keep the workplace enjoyable.
+Experts cited suggest music from the 1950s and 1960s works best.

-Once you have chosen a playlist, check back with your employees and make sure they enjoy the list you are spinning.
+Once you have chosen a playlist, check back with your employees and ensure they enjoy the list you are spinning.
 If not, work with your employees to find a mix that works for them.
-Giving your employees a voice is one of the best ways to ensure that you provide the happy work environment you're striving for.
+Giving your employees a voice is one of the best ways to ensure that you provide the happy work environment you’re striving for.

-Get Legal Streaming MusicYou Must Pay to Use It
+You Must Pay to Use It

 Playlists